openshiftio/openshift.io/.github/ISSUE_TEMPLATE/bug.md

   * which browser are you using
   * attach screenshot or record screencast (that would be awesome!)
-  * attach console log or any other relevant information from Dev Tools (if you have running)
+  * attach console log or any other relevant information from additional tools such as browser developer tools

 If you face an error while building your project: